Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referees for a careful review of the manuscript and providing constructive feedback for improving its contents.
 We thank H. Gupta, K. Das and P. Nair for assistance with the observations.
 We thank S. R. Kulkarni, L. Hillenbrand, J. Goldberg and C. Conroy for valuable discussions.
-Data presented herein were obtained at the W. M. Keck Observatory from telescope time allocated to the National Aeronautics and Space Administration through the agency's scientific partnership with the California Institute of Technology and the University of California.
+Data were obtained at the W. M. Keck Observatory from telescope time allocated to the National Aeronautics and Space Administration through the agency's scientific partnership with the California Institute of Technology and the University of California.
 The Observatory was made possible by the generous financial support of the W. M. Keck Foundation.
-The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Maunakea has always had within the indigenous Hawaiian community.
+The authors wish to recognize and acknowledge the very important cultural role and reverence that the summit of Maunakea has always had within the indigenous Hawaiian community.
 We are most fortunate to have the opportunity to conduct observations from this mountain.
 This research has made use of the Keck Observatory Archive (KOA), which is operated by the W. M. Keck Observatory and the NASA Exoplanet Science Institute (NExScI), under contract with the National Aeronautics and Space Administration.
-We acknowledge the Visiting Astronomer Facility at the Infrared Telescope Facility, which is operated by the University of Hawaii under contract 80HQTR19D0030 with the National Aeronautics and Space Administration. \paragraph*{Funding:} K. D.'s work was supported by NASA through the NASA Hubble Fellowship grant \#HST-HF2-51477.001 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
-M.MacLeod is grateful for support from a Clay postdoctoral fellowship at the Smithsonian Astrophysical Observatory.
-A.A. is grateful for support from the Simons Foundation through a Flatiron Research Fellowship.
-This research benefited from interactions at workshops funded by the Gordon and Betty Moore Foundation through grant GBMF5076.
-This work was supported by a NASA Keck PI Data Award, administered by the NASA Exoplanet Science Institute.
+We acknowledge the Visiting Astronomer Facility at the Infrared Telescope Facility, which is operated by the University of Hawaii under contract 80HQTR19D0030 with the National Aeronautics and Space Administration. \paragraph*{Funding:} K. D. was supported by NASA through the NASA Hubble Fellowship grant \#HST-HF2-51477.001 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
+K. D.'s data analysis was supported by NASA through a Keck PI Data Award, administered by the NASA Exoplanet Science Institute and through ADAP grant number 80NSSC24K0663.
+M.MacLeod was supported by a Clay postdoctoral fellowship at the Smithsonian Astrophysical Observatory.
+A.A. was supported by the Simons Foundation through a Flatiron Research Fellowship.
+E.Q.'s work benefited from interactions at workshops funded by the Gordon and Betty Moore Foundation through grant GBMF5076.